pmikstacki/Bdziam.MudBlazor/README.md

 # Material Design (3|U) components for Blazor
 Since MudBlazor guys are not interested in moving to the latest material, I will port this thing to the Dynamic Color using [Bdziam.DynamicColor](https://github.com/pmikstacki/Bdziam.DynamicColor)
+I Previously worked on Bdziam.UI, which was started from scratch, but why bother?
+There are not so many differences.

+## Roadmap
+- [ ] Rebuild Theming to adapt it to Material U Pallettes
+- [ ] Rework some of the components (remove some old Material patterns/variants)
+- [ ] Refactor Solution to stand on it's own (remove any references to MudBlazor since we're heading in completely different direction)
+- [ ] Get rid of CSS StyleBuilder
+- [ ] Migrate from SCSS to incomponent styling
+- [ ] Rework every component to match Material U Specification
+- [ ] First *Stable* release

+## But, Why?
+I like Material 3, It stands out from the crowd of mindless Themed Bootstrap / Tailwind drones that the landscape of web design has become.
+I want to bring this somehow exotic, somehow expressive design to blazor.
+I have some plans to create a fully featured product using this style, so you can be sure that I will work on this whenever I will find the time (I do a lot of sh$t lately, so be patient...)

+## Diferrences from MudBlazor
+I want to migrate to incomponent styling (of course using the (kinda like [](https://styled-components.com/) but for blazor - I know that solutions exist (Blazor Styled) but wait for it, and you'll be satisfied!)
+Of course, whole Theming must be reworked.
+Some variants must be removed (like Normal TextField Variant or double iconed buttons)

+In the future I will be also trying to do the Material U Shapes (SkiaSharp so it will be performant) but thats far ahead of this time

 ### Quick Installation Guide
 Install Package